AgasProsper/airbnb-clone-project/README.md

 Payment Processing: Integrate a payment system to handle transactions and record payment details.
 Review System: Allow users to leave reviews and ratings for properties.
 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

+##Input Validation##
+Input validation refers to the sanitising of data received by an API.
+This validation is important, because hackers can use certain combinations of characters or words in inputs to bring out unexpected responses.
+For example, in SQL injection, the attacker introduces a malicious script or code that is accepted by the API and executed in the backend database.
+The malicious code can result in access to sensitive data, the modification or deletion of data, or the execution of arbitrary commands.

+##API Security##
+##Rate Limiting and Throttling##
+As the phrase suggests, rate limiting is about imposing restrictions on the number of requests that can be made over a specific period.
+This is comparable to the limits on the number of times a login attempt is allowed.
+It is a way of ensuring that the login attempts or requests made are legitimate, given that it should not take too many times to successfully sign in to an account or complete a task in line with the requests made to access specific resources.
+Additionally, rate throttling can be implemented to reduce the speed of the responses to requests.
+Rate limiting and throttling create a major obstacle to bots that automate attacks on APIs.
+They prevent brute force attacks which can only succeed if there are no hindrances in doing an action repeatedly and in rapid succession.

+##API Endpoint Security##
+API endpoint security entails the protection of specific paths where API requests are processed.
+This is a crucial aspect of API security, because it concerns the protection of the point of contact between applications and services – which can otherwise be targeted by injection attacks, data bombardment, and the exploitation of misconfigurations and insecure deserialisation.
+As apps communicate with each other through APIs, sensitive data are usually exchanged at API endpoints.
+This sensitive data might even include login credentials, tokens, permission, or metadata about the rest of the data in the apps.
+This makes API endpoints a natural target for threat actors.
+The failure to protect these data can have serious consequences on the integrity of apps and web services.
+Also, malicious actions happening at the API endpoints can result in the disruption of API services.

+##Encryption##
+Encryption is often regarded as a cornerstone of API security.
+Data should be encrypted not only at rest but also in transit.
+Databases, data in file systems, secrets and keys, and various other data should be encrypted.
+Also, data being transmitted should be protected through HTTPS, Transport Layer Security (TLS), and Secure Sockets Layer (SSL).
+Organisations must make sure that they are using the appropriate encryption algorithm for their specific requirements.
+In API security, encryption can be symmetric or asymmetric.
+The most common algorithms applied are Advanced Encryption Standard (AES), ChatCha20, Rivest-Shamir-Adleman (RSA), and Elliptic Curve Cryptography (ECC).
+It is also advisable to use longer key lengths for maximum security.
+Additionally, there has to be an organised management system of digital certificates for HTTPS.

+##Error Management##
+The handling of errors may sound trivial, but it is a crucial aspect of API security, because improper error handling can accidentally reveal sensitive data to the public.
+Whenever software errors are encountered, it is compulsory for details about the error to be displayed to help in problem diagnosis and resolution.
+However, if the error message displays too much information, the sensitive data that is unnecessarily divulged can be used by threat actors to attack the application.
+For example, the error message may show details about system configurations, internal error codes, and database schemas.
+This information can help attackers tweak or rethink their attack strategies to overcome defences.

+##Logging and Monitoring##
+It is important to observe comprehensive API activity logging and monitoring as part of API security.
+Logs are helpful in establishing app usage patterns to make it easier to spot malicious activities.
+Preferably, logging and monitoring should be continuous and conducted in real-time to be able to respond promptly to potential threats and implement mitigation measures readily.
+It is not possible to keep all detailed logs, though, so it is important to adopt a suitable data retention and removal policy.
+When it comes to log analysis, it helps to aggregate data and centralise analysis and correlation.
+It would also be prudent to have a system that sends out alerts for critical incidents.